-January 31st is the deadline for submitting a self assessment tax return.
+January 31st is the deadline for those who need to submit a self assessment tax return.
 Mitchell Charlesworth’s tax experts have put together the following guide for those individuals who still need to submit a tax return to HMRC.

 Firstly and most importantly, if you have to send in a Self Assessment tax return and make payments then your online tax return must reach HMRC by midnight on 31 January following the end of the tax year.
 So, for example, the tax return for the year ended 5 April 2023 must be submitted online by midnight on 31 January 2024.

-There are very few exceptions to this rule.
-By way of example, if HMRC sends you a letter telling you to complete a tax return after 31 October, then the deadline may be later.
-In this instance, the letter will tell you the deadline - it is usually 3 months from the date of the letter.
+One of the few exceptions to this rule is if HMRC sends you a letter after 31 October telling you to complete a tax return for the tax year just ended.
+In this instance, the letter will tell you the deadline – it is usually 3 months from the date of the letter.

 There’s also an earlier deadline of 30 December if you want HMRC to collect any tax you owe through your tax code.
 You can ask for this if you owe less than £3,000.

 Should you choose to send a paper tax return, it must reach HMRC by midnight on 31 October following the end of the tax year.

 Do I need to complete a tax return?

 Self assessment tax returns are for those individuals who do not have straightforward tax affairs.
 That is, you are self-employed or have income above a certain level.
 Those individuals who have straightforward tax arrangements will simply pay tax already through PAYE (Pay as You Earn).

 The most common reasons that people need to fill in tax returns: